🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Automation and Implementation Verification |

-Learn automation techniques from RTL design to physical layout verification, and master CI/CD verification flows alongside Lint, DRC, LVS, and STA. |
+Automation from RTL to physical verification, including Lint, DRC, LVS, STA, and CI/CD-based verification flows. |

 🧩 Chapter 8